-To set password expiration for an individual user, use the user command with the expiration keyword and the desired number of days or an expiration date.
+To set password expiration for an individual user's current password, use the user command with the expiration keyword and the desired number of days or an expiration date.
 For example:

+'''

 -> user bert password techpubs expiration 5

+'''

-This command gives user bert a password expiration of five days.
+This command sets user bert with a password expiration of five days.